CyberPro99/Facebook-Login-Automation/README.md

 # Facebook-Login-Automation
-Facebook login automation using Firefox web driver and selenium library
+Facebook login automation with Python using Firefox web driver and selenium library